m2lines/gz21_ocean_momentum/docs/data.md

 # Notes on the data processing stage
-The `cmip26.py` script runs the data processing stage.
-It generates coarse surface velocities and diagnosed forcings from the CM2.6 dataset.
-You may configure certain parameters such as bounds (lat/lon) and CO2 level.

 ## Notes on the CM2.6 dataset
 ### Requester Pays
 We use the CM2.6 dataset hosted on the Pangeo Cloud Datastore.
 Though public, it